hanusspi/BasicPressureSolverLab/README.md

 # Usage

-In main select, which scene is supposed to be run.
+Simply run the pressure Solver App.
+This leads you to the dialoge where the config file can be selected.

-In Solver.h WCSPH or PBF can be selected.
-Dependent on the chosen solver the input parameters for the scene need to be adapted.
+The options for the config files are currently a bit limited.
+All possibilities can be seen in the existing example files.

-I am aware that this is not very userfriendly and may update in the future
+It is possible to add multiple fluid boxes or emitters.
+Currently only one boundary object is supported though.

 # Visualizing the results